apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Leaked UK Google Pixel 8 pricing corroborates higher US prices**
+**Perspective | What the egg-freezing process feels like: One woman's fertility journey**

-You can read more about it [here](https://www.androidpolice.com/leaked-uk-google-pixel-8-pricing-corroborates-higher-us-prices-b/).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2023/09/25/egg-freezing-fertility-motherhood-emotions/).

 ## Requirements
 - Python 3.8